-Amy Tan + Deirdre Barrett Creativity in the Dreaming Brain
+Amy Tan + Deirdre Barrett

 Amy Tan's books and stories have included ideas, breakthroughs, and whole narratives unleashed during dreams.
 She believes that her creativity relates to a free-form combination of memory, emotion and sensory synesthesia leading to metaphors and narrative paths.
 Her dreams have a similar quality.
 Do dreams enhance creative leaps?
 Can one use dreaming to increase creativity in specific ways?
 She discusses the effect of dreams on creativity with Harvard clinical psychologist and dream researcher Deirdre Barrett.